About the Conference

 Kij Johnson's Novel Writing Workshop,

-kicks off the
+and kicks off an

 Intensive Institute on Science Fiction

-Literature, the Young
+Literature, a Young

 Adult Writing Workshop, and two advanced "Repeat Offenders" writing workshops